jadolg/antivax/README.md

 ## How to use

-Apply the `deployment.yaml` file to your cluster.
+1. Apply the `deployment.yaml` file to your cluster.
 This will create the `antivax` namespace and deploy the mutating webhook.

+2. Add the `antivax: enabled` label to the namespaces you want to avoid Linkerd injection.